-The Lincoln University is committed to providing a work environment and learning community that is free from all forms of unlawful discrimination.
-The University does not tolerate discrimination against any individual ,whether actions, words, jokes, or comments, based on an individual's sex, race, color, national origin, age, religion, veteran status, sexual orientation, gender identity, gender expression, marital status, genetic information, disability, or any other legally protected characteristic.
+Lincoln University is committed to providing a work environment and learning com- munity that is free from all forms of unlawful discrimination.
+The University does not tolerate discrimination against any individual, whether actions, words, jokes, or comments, based on an individual's sex, race, color, national origin, age, religion, veteran status, sexual orientation, gender identity, gender expression, marital status, genetic information, disability, or any other legally protected characteristic.
 Harassment based on any of these characteristics is a form of discrimination and also is prohibited.
-The University's policies regarding discrimination, harassment, and sexual misconduct can be accessed on the University's Policies webpage (http://www.lincoln.edu/hr/hrpolicies.html).
+The University's policies regarding discrimination, harassment, and sexual misconduct can be accessed on the University's Human Resources policies webpage.